 Interested in earning more points to purchase one of the Marriott Rewards Hotel and Air Packages?

-The Marriott Rewards Hotel and Air packages are one of the best ways to convert hotel points into airline miles for the decent transfer rates and added benefit of a 7-night hotel stay.
+The Marriott Rewards Hotel and Air packages are one of the best ways to convert hotel points into airline miles for the decent transfer rates and the added benefit of a 7-night hotel stay.
 I’m curious to see if this program changes as the Marriott and Starwood reward programs become one, but will continue to take full advantage of it while it lasts!

 Have you redeemed points for one of the Marriott Rewards Hotel and Air Packages?
 Tell us about it in the comment section below!